 For good cause shown under Fed.
 R. Civ.
-P. 26(c), the court enters the following Protective Order:
+P. 26(c), the court grants the parties' joint request and hereby enters the following Protective Order:

-1. Scope.
+- 1. Scope.
 All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter, collectively, "documents"), are subject to this Order concerning Confidential Information as set forth below.
-As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible.
+As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
+Definition of Confidential Information.
+As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside the litigation because its disclosure and use are restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - 1.
+Personnel Files of parties and non-parties - 2.
+Applications for benefits provided by the Salvation Army